Frequently Asked Questions

 Q: What is TRIO?

-A: TRIO is the title for five federally funded programs.
+A: TRiO is the title for seven federally funded programs.
 The title was coined by the US Congress to refer to the first three programs established in 1965, 1966, and 1967.
-Click here to go the the TRIO Web site.

 Q: What are the admission requirements to the SSS program?

-A: A student must be an American citizen or permanent resident of the U.S., must be registered as an undergraduate student attending on campus classes at USU, must demonstrate an academic need for services, and must meet at least one of the following criteria: 1) low income - determined by federal guidelines based on family size and income, 2) first generation - neither parent has a 4-year college degree, or 3) documented disability - learning or physical.
-Click here to learn more.
+A: A student must be an American citizen or permanent resident of the U.S., must be registered as an undergraduate student attending on-campus classes at USU, must demonstrate an academic need for services, and must meet at least one of the following criteria: 1) low income - determined by federal guidelines based on family size and income, 2) first generation - neither parent has a 4-year college degree, or 3) documented disability - learning or physical.

 Q: What are the services provided by the Student Support Services program?

-A: Some of the services provided by SSS are: academic advising, course selection, tutoring, financial aid planning, faculty mentoring, reading instruction, study skills instruction, math instruction, and major/ career advising.
-Click here for a detailed description of the services.
+A: Some of the services provided by SSS are: academic advising, course selection, individual and group tutoring, economic literacy and financial aid planning, reading instruction, study skills instruction, math instruction, personal support and major/career advising.

 Q: Why do some of the math classes require Student Support Service's permission to enroll in them?

-A: These classes, Math 0900, 1010, and 1050, are specially designed for students who are enrolled in the SSS program and need a personalized instructor to help them succeed.
-Enrollment in these classes requires the student's admission in the Student Support Services program.
+A: These classes, Math 0995, 1050, and Stats 1045, are specially designed for students who are enrolled in the SSS program and need a personalized instructor to help them succeed.
+Enrollment in these SSS classes requires the student’s admission in the Student Support Services program.

 Q: Is there any financial support from the SSS program to the SSS participants?

-A: The SSS Director works with the Financial Aid Director to make sure that all the eligible program participants are receiving the full financial support including the federal Pell grant and the state UCOPE grant.
-In addition, the SSS program provides Pell grant recipients with financial support from the SSS grant aid.
+A: The SSS Director works with the Financial Aid Director to make sure that all the eligible program participants are receiving the full financial support including the federal Pell grant and other supplemental grants.

 Q: How and when can a student apply to the SSS program?